kolenaIO/kolena/docs/metrics/consistency-score.md

     However, it is important to try out different values to find what works best for your specific usage.

-Given the `N` responses, a strong LLM judge like [OpenAI](https://openai.com/)'s [gpt-3.5-turbo](https://platform.openai.com/docs/models/gpt-3-5) or [gpt-4](https://platform.openai.com/docs/models/gpt-4-and-gpt-4-turbo) is prompted for each pair of responses.
-The judge LLM is asked whether it thinks that the pair of responses contradicts or supports each other.
+Given the `n` responses, a strong LLM serving as a judge, like [OpenAI](https://openai.com/)'s [gpt-3.5-turbo](https://platform.openai.com/docs/models/gpt-3-5) or [gpt-4](https://platform.openai.com/docs/models/gpt-4-and-gpt-4-turbo), is prompted for each pair of responses.
+The LLM judge is asked whether it thinks that the pair of responses contradicts or supports each other.
 The consistency score is then computed by dividing the number of consistent pairs by the total number of response pairs.

 $$